secariolabs/secariolabs.github.io/_posts/2025-01-05-treat-hunting-101.md

 Tactics, techniques, and procedures (TTPs) represent the methods and strategies employed by attackers to carry out their malicious activities.
 They describe the 'how' of an attack, outlining the steps, processes, and tools used by attackers to gain access, move laterally, exfiltrate data, or maintain persistence within a compromised system or network.

 Understanding TTPs is crucial for threat hunting because it allows organizations to anticipate and identify attack patterns even before they have been observed or associated with specific IOCs.
-By identifying common TTPs used by known threat actors, organizations can develop proactive defenses and detection mechanisms to prevent or disrupt attacks.
+By identifying common TTPs used by known threat actors, organizations can develop proactive defences and detection mechanisms to prevent or disrupt attacks.

 Examples of common TTPs include: